Class Offerings

 Bronze statuette of Athena flying her owl | Image source: Metropolitan Museum of Art

 Explore the roots of Western Civilization by learning the story of Socrates and the Sophists, and their influence on Plato, Aristotle, Epicurus, and the Stoics.
 Choose from topics such as free will, happiness, love, knowledge, justice, politics, religion, the soul, and the nature of the cosmos.
 Learn how philosophers began to rationally discuss these topics in the midst of the prevailing Homeric mythology and historic upheavals such as the Peloponnesian War and Alexander’s conquests.
 Selection of readings will be personalized to student interests.
-For the summer 2024 class, please complete our scheduling survey.
+For students interested in our summer, 2025, class, please register here.